gmjdev/gm-tel-input/README.md

 telNumber = {};
 ```

-If you are interested to have basic phone number validation based on [google-libphonenumber](https://www.npmjs.com/package/google-libphonenumber), kindly update ```FormControl``` initialization definition as below:
+If you are interested to have basic phone number validation based on [google-libphonenumber](https://www.npmjs.com/package/google-libphonenumber), kindly import `phoneNumberValidator` from `gm-tel-input` library and update ```FormControl``` initialization definition as below :
 ```javascript
 telNumberCtrl: FormControl = new FormControl('', [phoneNumberValidator()]);
 ```